r1g023/nodeExpress-graphQL/README.md

 **Introduction**

-Welcome to the GraphQL playground for managing authors and books.
-This project leverages Apollo GraphQL, Node Express, and JWT for user authentication, providing a robust and secure environment for managing your data.
-Whether you're an aspiring developer exploring GraphQL or an experienced engineer seeking a streamlined solution for data management, this project offers a comprehensive platform to work with authors and books efficiently.
+Welcome to the GraphQL playground for managing, users, posts, comments, and much more.
+This project leverages Apollo GraphQL, Node Express, PostgreSQL, and JWT for user authentication, providing a robust and secure environment for managing data.

-Welcome to the GraphQL playground for managing authors and books.
 Before proceeding, you need to register or log in to access the GraphQL endpoint.

 **Accessing GraphQL Playground**